Adamantish/restful_river/README.md

 ## This looks much simpler than how you're *meant* to do event streaming.
 Could this really work for me?

 Yes.
+Because it's not event streaming, it's managed one-way state sharing.
 It makes a lot of nice, broad assumptions about your data model which are right for *most* cases.
 Funnily enough these are the same simplifying assumptions that helped HTTP REST to kill SOAP: Namely...

 -  Your app is fairly CRUD based.
 -  You don't sweat the extra I/O of sending the whole payload instead of complicated partial updates. (that's why it's a calm, fat river, not a choppy stream)